-I’m sure you will have heard that your CV has be a maximum of 2 pages or that a recruiter will spend only 6 seconds looking at your CV – don’t believe everything you hear.
-If your CV showcases your technical ability relevant to the job you are applying for, you can expect a recruiter email to land in your inbox within a few days of applying regardless of whether your CV is 2 or 5 pages long.
+We're sure you will have heard that your CV has be a maximum of two pages or that a recruiter will spend only six seconds looking at your CV – don’t believe everything you hear.
+If your CV showcases your technical ability relevant to the job you are applying for, you can expect a recruiter email to land in your inbox within a few days of applying regardless of whether your CV is two or five pages long.
 Once your CV is full of valuable information, your recruiter will be glad to read it!

 What skills should I highlight when applying for a software engineer job?